 The <agimp> and the <mbrcell> modules utilize the NRCS curve number method, which is strictly applicable only to event modeling.
-There is no such thing as a fixed "curve number" or a constant "maximum potential retention", and a curve number obtained through calibration may not be applicable in the validation phase, unless all events happen to have a similar antecedent moisture condition (AMC).
-The demonstrated discrepancies between simulated and recorded flows may be partly attributed to the variability in AMC (Ponce and Hawkins, 1996).
+There is no such thing as a fixed "curve number" or a constant "maximum potential retention", and a curve number obtained through calibration might not be applicable in the validation phase, unless all events happen to have a similar antecedent moisture condition (AMC).
+The demonstrated discrepancies between simulated and recorded flows could be partly attributed to the variability in AMC (Ponce and Hawkins, 1996).

 The <agimp> module uses the V-notch weir equation to calculate the angle of the Vnotch weir to be used in the compound-weir equation.
-The module should place limitations on the calculated notch angle, since the assumed relationship is not valid for all angles and heads, and some weir angles may not be practical.
+The module should place limitations on the calculated notch angle, since the assumed relationship is not valid for all angles and heads, and some weir angles might not be practical.

-The <mbre>mbrcell> module uses the following relationship to calculate the rainfall excess, where ER is the excess rainfall, $P{tot}$ is the daily rainfall, $S{pa}$ is the potential abstraction, and uns is the water storage in the unsaturated zone.
-This equation differs from the conventional NRCS curve number equation in that the variable "uns" is included.
+The <mbr/>mbrcell> module uses the following empirical relationship to calculate the rainfall excess (Appendix C.5, Equation 42), where ER is the excess rainfall, P{tot} is the daily rainfall, S{pa} is the potential abstraction, and uns is the water storage in the unsaturated zone.
+This equation differs from the conventional NRCS curve number equation (Chin, 2000) in that the variable "uns" is included.
 Additional scientific justification needs to be provided for deviating from conventional engineering practice.